Kramatorsk: Industrial and mining equipment

 In the 2000s, a wind turbine production facility was constructed in Kramatorsk.
 This is a joint venture between German Fuhrländer AG and its Ukrainian partners.
 According to their site, Fuhrländer became the first company in the renewable energy sector to obtain a building permit from the Ukrainian government.

 Transportation

-Between 1937 and August 1, 2017, Kramatorsk had a tram network.
+Between 1937 and 1 August 2017, Kramatorsk had a tram network.
 However, it is now closed and public transportation is provided by buses and trolley-buses.

+Twin towns

+United States, Stamford, Connecticut - On 6 April 2023 officially announced Kramatorsk as their sister city.